maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-razor-dev.md

 HTML Helpers
 ------------
-Razor is used in two different but related frameworks: *ASP.NET Web Pages* and *ASP.NET MVC*.
-These frameworks provide each its own set of APIs.
-XCST integrates with MVC (v5) and provides a unified programming model for both standalone pages and MVC views.
-This means you can now use features like model binding, model validation, strongly-typed HTML helpers, editor and display templates, temp data, etc. directly from XCST pages, and you can also develop using the MVC pattern with the XCST view engine.
+In Razor, HTML helpers are provided usually as extension methods for the HtmlHelper class, e.g. `Html.TextBox("foo")`.

-HTML helpers in XCST are provided as extension instructions.
+In XCST, HTML helpers are provided as extension instructions.
 To use them you have to declare the `http://maxtoroq.github.io/XCST/application` namespace and specify the prefix in the `[c:]extension-element-prefixes` standard attribute.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>